romulobrandino/AZ/CLI/az_cli_instal.md

 ## Install Azure CLI on Windows

 You can also install the Azure CLI using PowerShell.
-Start PowerShell as administrator and run the following command:
+Start PowerShell as administrator and run the following command: Should be in Administrator mode....

 ```PowerShell
 Invoke-WebRequest -Uri https://aka.ms/installazurecliwindows -OutFile .\AzureCLI.msi; Start-Process msiexec.exe -Wait -ArgumentList '/I AzureCLI.msi /quiet'; rm .\AzureCLI.msi